 NHS redress scheme for Welsh clinical negligence claims: one year on

 On 1st April 2011, NHS Wales brought in new regulations for dealing with complaints against NHS treatment providers in the Principality.
-The new regulations include a Redress scheme for the resolution of low-value clinical negligence claims, defined as those under £25,000.
+The new regulations include an NHS redress scheme for the resolution of low-value clinical negligence claims, defined as those under £25,000.
 Essentially, this is an extension of the NHS complaints process, which may in certain circumstances provide compensation for patients whose complaints are upheld without the requirement of a separate clinical negligence claim.

 The Welsh regulations were designed in an attempt to encourage a more open and supportive culture in relation to the NHS’ response to complaints, moving away from the previously perceived defensive response of some hospitals.
 The legislation also aimed to provide a more consistent approach in responding to complaints and to ultimately save money on legal costs in defending clinical negligence claims.
 The advantage of this approach is that it may avoid the expense and inconvenience of legal proceedings in straightforward cases, where the negligence is clear and unlikely to be defended.